-How to minister to sexual abuse victims in the church is a very sensitive topic.
-Some sexual abuse victims have been hurt in a church settling.
-Some victims have been hurt by those outside the church.
+How to minister to sexual abuse victims in the church is a sensitive topic.
+Some sexual abuse victims have been hurt in a church setting.
+Those outside the church have hurt some victims.
 Both groups have been hurt by the church’s failure to minister to them in their suffering.

 Please understand that I love the Church.
-Whether it is a group of people who meet in a home, a store-front, a brick and mortar building or a multi-site location, it is the method in which God interacts with the world.
-I am a part of the Church, so any correction aimed toward the Church is also intended for myself.
+Whether it is a group of people who meet in a home, a store-front, a brick and mortar building, or a multi-site location, it is the method in which God interacts with the world.
+I am a part of the Church, so any correction aimed toward the Church is also intended for me.

-My intention is not to criticize the church but to engage the church in a discussion on how to move forward.
-I believe that the way we address the victims of sexual abuse in our midst will either drive people to, or away from, the Church.
+My intention is not to criticize the church but to engage the church in discussing how to move forward.
+I believe that the way we address the victims of sexual abuse in our midst will either drive people to or away from the Church.

-We will examine why the Church should talk about the subject of sexual abuse, address some common objections, and provide seven practical suggestions on where to start.
+We will examine why the Church should talk about sexual abuse, address some common objections, and provide seven practical suggestions on where to start.

 SEXUAL ABUSE IN THE CHURCH – WHY WE NEED TO TALK ABOUT IT.

-Just because you can not easily identify sexual abuse victims from the view of the pulpit does not mean they do not exist.
-About five years ago our senior pastor and staff began to openly discuss their struggles with depression and mental illnesses.
+Just because you can not easily identify sexual abuse victims from the pulpit’s view does not mean they do not exist.
+About five years ago, our senior pastor and staff began to openly discuss their struggles with depression and mental illnesses.
 At first, there wasn’t much visible response to these messages.
 But these discussions continued over several years.
-Eventually people began to discuss their struggles in this area.
+Eventually, people began to discuss their struggles in this area.
 We are now seeing how widespread the issue of depression and mental illness is in our congregation.
-I am grateful for our elders foresight in addressing this issue.
+I am grateful for our elder’s foresight in addressing this issue.

-National media attention has removed some of the shame /stigma so victims and survivors are looking for safe places to discuss this issue.
-Sticking out head in the sand will not make it go away.
-Prior generations were engaged in a covering up the sins of predators.
+National media attention has removed some of the shame /stigmas, so victims and survivors are looking for safe places to discuss this issue.
+Sticking our head in the sand will not make it go away.
+Prior generations were engaged in covering up the sins of predators.
 Victims were shamed and told to suffer in silence.
 Churches expelled the abuser quietly to avoid a perception they were not a safe place for children.
 This behavior is unacceptable.
-It is time for churches to be more interested in the suffering of victims than their liability exposure for an attack that took place on their property.
+It is time for churches to be more interested in victims’ suffering than their liability exposure for an attack that took place on their property.

 The Church has a beautiful opportunity to show that Christ-followers are not tone deaf to the cries of victims.